aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/04_molecule.md

 optional argument `name.s` is given, read the molecule with that name (the name is the line after `@<TRIPOS>MOLECULE`). `name.s` is case-sensitive.

+### sdf/mol format (mol,sdf)

+The MOL and SDF are molecular file formats used by MDL Information Systems (now BIOVIA).
+There are two different formats these files can
+use: V2000 and V3000, indicated at the end of the the fourth line in the file.
+Both are supported by critic2.
+A mol/sdf file may contain one or more molecule specifications.
+Each molecule is separated by `$$$$`.
+If no further information is given, critic2 reads the first molecule in the file.
+If the optional keyword ID is given with a positive integer argument `id.i`, read the molecule number `id.i` from the file.

 ### pdb format (pdb)